GCBallesteros/NotebookNavigator.nvim/README.md

 - Create cells before/after the current one
 - Comment whole cells
 - A [mini.ai](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-ai.md) textobject
-  specification that you can use standalone.
+  specification that you can use standalone
-- A [Hydra](https://github.com/anuvyklack/hydra.nvim) mode to quickly manipulate and execute cells.
+- A [Hydra](https://github.com/anuvyklack/hydra.nvim) mode to quickly manipulate and execute cells
 - Support for multiple languages.
 Notebooks are not just for Pythonistas!

 This plugin also pairs really well with tools like Jupytext that allow you to